GenRe-Mekong/Publication-Resources/README.md

 ---

 ### 2022 outbreak paper
-This paper uses genetic analysis to investigate a _Plasmodium falciparum_ outbreak in Attapeu Province, Laos, during the 2020-21 malaria season
+In addition to routine genetic surveillance, the GeRe-Mekong project addresses other use cases relevant to near-elimination scenerios.
+This paper demonstrates the use of genetic methods to investigate a _Plasmodium falciparum_ outbreak in Attapeu Province, Laos, during the 2020-21 malaria season.

 __"Malaria outbreak in Laos driven by a selective sweep for _Plasmodium falciparum kelch13_ R539T mutants: a genetic epidemiology analysis"__